Studying

 As a Master’s degree student, you can select studies both from your own faculty and from the other faculties at the university.
 Thanks to the contracts for cross-institutional studies, you can also take certain courses at other universities in Finland, so it will be easy to tailor your degree to your own interests and career goals.

-The Master’s Programme in Theoretical and Computational Methods has special educational collaboration with in the field of Quantum Science and Technology.
+The Master’s Programme in Theoretical and Computational Methods has a special educational collaboration with in the field of Quantum Science and Technology.
 Both universities offer a comprehensive list of quantum-related courses available to the students of the other institution, and in the Master’s Programme in Theoretical and Computational Methods, it is possible to flexibly combine the Aalto courses in your degree.
 This gives you a unique possibility to combine studies in theoretical quantum sciences with courses in quantum technologies.
 Some of the programme courses are also organised in cooperation with Aalto University.

 Student life